 Give a gift that ties in with your Dad's hobbies.
 If he likes fishing, don't just surprise him with a new rod or lure.
 Give him the gift but tell him that you have made plans to spend a day or a weekend fishing with him.
 He will appreciate your wanting to spend time with him just as much as the gift.
 Some other hobby-related choices are:

 - Large Piece Puzzle: For the man who loves to put together puzzles, you can give him a puzzle from the Senior Store that is made with extra large pieces that are easy to handle.
-This large piece puzzle features a lighthouse, ocean and two beach chairs and contains 300 large pieces.
+This large piece puzzle features a beautiful hot air balloon scene and has 350 large pieces.

 Gifts for the Reader